chronicleprotocol/mosm/README.md

 The two contracts we've merged here shared some naming conventions.
 E.g. they both have a method named `peek()`.
 Since OSM is the "public facing" contract, where collisions occurred we prefixed the Median-side functions.
 E.g. this contract retains the `peek()` method for OSM and `median_peek()` for Median.

+### Auditability

+For `lift()` and `rely()` we've added append-only arrays that can be used to audit the permissions on the contract.
+Simply put, whenever a feed is added via `lift()`, or any time an address is given auth via `rely()` their address is appended to the respective array.
+These arrays are public and can easily be iterated over to obtain addresses to then check against the appropriate permissions structure.

 ## Build and test

 To build the contract from source do